 - PE kit of plimsolls, white round-necked T-shirt and black shorts stored in a draw-string bag.
-Trainers are not allowed for apparatus work. - Games kit of a warm tracksuit, or something similar, to wear when the weather is cold, and outdoor trainers (but not during Reception year)
+Trainers are not allowed for apparatus work. - Games kit of a warm tracksuit, or something similar, to wear when the weather is cold.
+Outdoor trainers (not in Reception)